ai-labs/ai-labs.github.io/_posts/2018-05-16-quality-rating.md

 ---
 layout: post
-title:  spaCy model quality assessment.
+title:  spaCy model for Turkish quality evaluation.
 ---

 To assess the performance of the spaCy model, a library *comparator.py* was created.
 For conll format parsing we use some libraries of [CoNLL-U Parser](https://github.com/EmilStenstrom/conllu) without its installation.
 [CoNLL-U Parser](https://github.com/EmilStenstrom/conllu) parses a conll formatted string into a ordered python dictionary.